-During the period ended September 30, 2013, the Company issued 500,000 shares of common stock for services.
-The shares were valued at \$0.50 per share for a total expense of \$250,000.
-Fair market value for the shares was determined by taking the average share price for each cash-for-stock purchase in the period.
+On May 9, 2014, the Company issued 62,500 shares of common stock for services.
+The shares were valued at \$0.26 for a total non-cash expense of \$16,313, \$11,702 of which was booked to prepaid expense for marketing services.
+The fair market value for the shares was determined by taking the average share price for each cash-for-stock purchase and the conversion of debt transaction in the period.